AngelikaMarciniak/Rock-scissors-paper-UI/README.md

 It is a game "Rock, paper, scissors" which you can play from a webside.

 # Describtion:
-a) In our UI, the player should be able to play the game by clicking on buttons.
+-In our UI, the player should be able to play the game by clicking on buttons.
-c) Three buttons, one for each selection.
+-Three buttons, one for each selection.
 Use an event listener to the buttons that call your playRound function with the correct playerSelection every time a button is clicked.
-d) A div for displaying results and all of console.logs made in DOM methods.
+-A div for displaying results and all of console.logs made in DOM methods.
-e) Display the running score, and announce a winner of the game.
+-Display the running score, and announce a winner of the game.

 Link: https://angelikamarciniak.github.io/Rock-scissors-paper-UI/